ujjwalguptaofficial/fortjs-doc/docs/component/guard.md

 * [Route parameter](/docs/concepts/param.md)
 * [Data from other components](/docs/concepts/data.md)

-## Creating guard
+## Creating a Guard

-Guard is a class which extends the class "Guard" from fortjs.
-It has `check` method as lifecycle of Guard.
+A **Guard** is a class that extends the `Guard` class from Fort.js.
+It has a `check` method as its lifecycle.

+### Lifecycle Method

-The `check` method can perform any task such as validation etc and return the result.
-The method can return two types of data -
+The `check` method can perform various tasks, such as validation, and return the result.
+It can return two types of data:

-1. **null** - It means guard has passed the request.
+1. **null** - It means the guard has passed the request.
-2. **Http response** - It means guard has rejected the request.
-The http resonse is directly returned to the user.
+2. **HTTP response** - It means the guard has rejected the request.
+The HTTP response is directly returned to the user.

+Explore the powerful capabilities of Guards by implementing them in your Fort.js application.

 ### Example

-Let's create a Guard which validates a user object.
-It passes if the user is valid and rejects if not.
+Let's create a Guard that validates user data sent in the HTTP body.
+It will allow the request to proceed if the user is valid and reject it otherwise.

 ```javascript